SFML/SFML-Website/pages/tutorials/3.0/graphics/shape.md

 Note that the outline is not textured.
 It is important to know that the texture is modulated (multiplied) with the shape's fill color.
-If its fill color is sf::Color::White, the texture will appear unmodified.
+If its fill color is `sf::Color::White`, the texture will appear unmodified.
 To disable texturing, call `setTexture(nullptr)`.

 ## Drawing a shape